osrf/ros2multirobotbook/src/ui.md

 };
 ```

 it takes in a `RomiCore.Door` and a number, representing the desired mode and simply craft a `RomiCore.DoorRequest` message and sends it using the publisher.
-The typing information from `romi-js` makes it easy to find all the required fields, we are also using a helper function from `romi-js`, `RomiCore.toRosTime` converts a `Date` object to a ROS2 `builtin_interfaces/Time` object that we can put into the `request_time` field.
+Normally you would have to consult the RoMi manual or the ROS2 definitions to know exactly what you need to send, again, `RoMiCore` provides the typing information to make it easier to fill in the required fields.

 and finally add this to the props passed to the door component